 PHIVE—Parramatta Civic Hub

-Phive is much more than a Library.
+PHIVE is much more than a Library.
 It is an exceptional public and cultural facility filled with community and exhibition spaces as well as the City of Parramatta’s Council Chamber.
-A new city landmark and a place where locals and visitors can meet, discover, learn and share.
+A new city landmark and a place where locals and visitors meet, discover, learn and share.

 Around this multidisciplinary program, the design is infused with innovation and sensitivity.
 Its triangular shape is sculpted by the course of the winter sun, allowing the sun to shine on the public square all year around.
 The roof takes on a slight curve to the top of the new civic spire, with colours moving from bright to pale at the top, allowing the building to feel like it is reaching into the clouds.